frederic-perez/AmE-dictionary/data/dictionary.md

 __doctor__ _v_ :four::hammer: (doctored) _Imagine if a doctored video of a politician appeared the day before an election._ _A photograph doctored by his aides._
 __dodder__ _v_ :two: (doddering) Walk unsteadily. _Syn_ coggle, totter _The two elderly ladies were slowly doddering along, minding their own business, when a bike messenger sped by them on the sidewalk and nearly knocked them over._
 __doddle__ _n_ _informal Brit_ something easily accomplished.
 Something easily done, fixed, etc.
+__dodgem__ _n_ An amusement-park ride consisting of small, electrically powered vehicles, whose drivers move them about erratically within an enclosed area, frequently bumping one another.
 __dodges__ _n_
 __dodgy__ _adj_ _slang_ :four::dart: /ˈdɒdʒɪ/ __1__ Risky, difficult, or dangerous. __2__ Uncertain or unreliable; tricky.
 Dishonest or unreliable.
 Marked by skill in deception. _They try to protect members from dodgy sites._
 __dodo__ _n_ _informal_ :two: A stupid person; an idiot.
 Extinct flightless bird whose name has become synonymous with stupidity.